xpsi-group/xpsi/docs/source/install.rst

 If you want to run X-PSI in a
 `Jupyter <https://jupyter-notebook.readthedocs.io/en/stable/>`_
-notebook, you can add this as an entry to the environment file or you can install it via Conda (or pip) after environment creation.
+notebook, you can add this as an entry (e.g., ``- jupyter=1.0``) to the environment file or you can install it via Conda (or pip) after environment creation.

 To create a virtual environment from file: